Recovery Worker - Substance Misuse Charity

 In addition, you will be able to demonstrate excellent communication, organisation and time management skills and be confident in managing your own priorities in order to carry a diverse workload with competing demands.
 You will have at least five GCSE's (or equivalent) and either hold or be willing to undertake a Vocational Level 3 qualification in Health and Social Care.
 A further qualification in a relevant area such as Nursing, Health and Social Care, Community Development, Psychology related, whilst not essential, would be an advantage.

-Closing date for this vacancy is noon 17th July 2017
+Closing date for applications is noon on 21st September 2017

 TO APPLY AND FOR MORE INFORMATION:

-If you would like to find out more about this position and to apply, please click the 'Apply' button to be directed to our website where you can download the information pack and application form.
+If you would like to find out more about this position and to apply, please click the 'Apply' button to be directed to the EDP website where you can download the information pack and application form.

 No agencies please.